MariyanYordanov/MariyanYordanov/README.md

 - 👋 Hi, I’m MariyanYordanov and I study for full-stack devevoper in SoftUni

-- 🌱 I’m currently learning Databases with MySQL/SQL
+- 🌱 I’m currently learning Databases

 - 📫 You can find ме in LinkedIn or Twitter or just send me an email